Where baseball and religion meet

 Steverson also has found that baseball can be applied to faith as well, so he’s combined that in his writing.

-His first book "Amazing Baseball Heroes: Inspirational Negro League Stories," is a look at the individual stories of the players.
+His first book “Amazing Baseball Heroes: Inspirational Negro League Stories,” is a look at the lives of the players.

-He met with former Negro League players and continued to record their stories for his book, and he's made friends along the way.
+He met with former Negro League players and continued to record their stories for his book — and made friends along the way.

 “This continued the stories we didn’t have,” Steverson said.